Madison Thomas: Career

 Thomas' debut feature film was the post-apocalyptic drama, This Is Why We Fight.
 She developed her second feature film, Ruthless Souls with assistance from Telefilm's Talent to Watch program.
 The film follows Jackie, an Ojibway artist from the North End, as she grieves the loss of her partner who died during gender reassignment surgery.
 Ruthless Souls played at the 2022 Reel Pride Film Festival in Winnipeg.

 She has also directed episodes of the television series Taken, Burden of Truth, SkyMed and Pretty Hard Cases.
 She was a Canadian Screen Award nominee for Best Editorial Research at the 6th Canadian Screen Awards in 2018, for the Taken episode "Tina Fontaine".

 In 2022, Thomas' documentary of Buffy Sainte-Marie, Buffy Sainte-Marie: Carry It On, premiered at the Toronto International Film Festival (TIFF).
 The film received an honorable mention for the Amplify Voices award at TIFF.
 For her work on the film, Thomas received the Directors Guild of Canada's Allan King Award for Excellence in Documentary.

+Finality of Dusk, her third narrative feature film, premiered in 2023.